yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 ![14b5907289c6d324dee7f34854a6acb1.png](resources/14b5907289c6d324dee7f34854a6acb1.png)

-&nbsp;

-Don’t close the SMB connection because **flag 4** is also located in the same share but different directory.
-Let’s move to find **flag 4**.

-HINT 4: “The Desktop directory might have what you’re looking for.
+Don’t close the SMB connection because **flag 4** is also located in the same share but different directory. flag 4: “The Desktop directory might have what you’re looking for.
 Enumerate its contents. (target2.ine.local)”

-The hint says that **flag 4** is located in a desktop directory.
+The flag says that **flag 4** is located in a desktop directory.

 ![b9aad8a5589afcbd9a4fdbe66ac292e7.png](resources/b9aad8a5589afcbd9a4fdbe66ac292e7.png)